Yellow Sea: Flora and fauna

 Populations of oceanic megafauna, such as marine mammals, sea turtles, and larger fish, have decreased in modern times, not only due to pollution but also due to hunting.
 Japanese industrial whaling and illegal mass operations by the Soviet Union with support from Japan have been major drivers of population decline.
 Species that reside in the area today include spotted seals, and cetaceans such as minke whales, killer whales, false killer whales, and finless porpoises, but nonetheless all the remnants of species listed could be in very small numbers.
-Historically, large whales were very abundant either for summering and wintering in the Yellow and Bohai Seas.
+Historically, large whales were abundant either for summering and wintering in the Yellow and Bohai Seas.
 For example, a unique population of resident fin whales and gray whales were historically presented, or possibly hosted some North Pacific right whales and Humpback whales (3 whales including a cow calf pair was observed at Changhai County in 2015) year-round other than migrating individuals, and many other migratory species such as Baird's beaked whales.

 Even blue whales, Japanese sea lions, dugongs (in southern regions only), and leatherback turtles used to breed or migrate into Yellow and Bohai seas.

 Spotted seals are the only resident species of seal in the Yellow Sea.
 A sanctuary for these seals is situated at Baengnyeongdo, which is also known for its finless porpoises.
 Great white sharks have also been known to prey on seals in the area.